Daruiii/gigaboulet/content/en/technology/3d-tv.md

 date = 2025-01-20T10:00:00+01:00
 categories = ["Technology"]
-tags = ["3D TV", "Technological Failure", "Innovation", "Cinema"] keywords = ["3D TV", "technological failure", "3D televisions", "cinema", "Avatar"] description = "Discover why 3D TVs, once announced as a revolution in our living rooms, disappeared within a few years.
+tags = ["3D TV", "Technological Failure", "Innovation", "Cinema"] keywords = ["3D TV", "technological failure", "3D televisions", "cinema", "Avatar", "Gigaboulet"] description = "Discover why 3D TVs, once announced as a revolution in our living rooms, disappeared within a few years.
 An analysis of the reasons for this failure." draft = false
 +++